uhengart/covid-alert-dashboard/README.md

 [Raw data](DiagnosisKeysAnalysis.csv)

-All numbers are for the eight provinces where the COVID Alert app is currently active (Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec, Saskatchewan).
+All numbers are for the nine provinces/territories where the COVID Alert app is currently active (Manitoba, New Brunswick, Newfoundland and Labrador, Northwest Territories, Nova Scotia, Ontario, Prince Edward Island, Quebec, Saskatchewan).
 We cannot compute province-specific estimates.

 ## Estimation Algorithm